damiandev22/stats-preview-card-component/README.md

 ### Continued development

-I need to keeo using mix-blend-mode
+I need to keep using mix-blend-mode.

 -